effepivi/ICE4131-HPC/LAB3-ray-tracing/README.md

 It's going to take ages to start with as it's building 3rd party libraries to load 3D models.

-6. Enable profiling

-By default CMake will enable the `Release` mode for producing code that is fast.
+6. Enable profiling: By default CMake will enable the `Release` mode for producing code that is fast.
 You don't want that, at least for now, as we need to assess the program to know what is slow.

     - Run  `ccmake .` (yes, two `c`).
 (One or two dots, it does not matter as CMake already knows where `CMakeLists.txt` is).
     ```bash